Mountain Biking Trails

 About the Trails

 Trails are hand-built and maintained by the Whanganui Mountain Bike Club.
-Conditions are generally good but can deteriorate after heavy rain — checking the club’s updates before riding in winter is worthwhile.
+The club has been granted the right to occupy the park by the Whanganui District Council.
+Conditions are generally good but can deteriorate after heavy rain; checking the club’s updates before riding in winter is worthwhile.

 Where to Learn More

-Whanganui Mountain Bike Club — Hylton’s Pit — trail descriptions, current conditions, and updates from the club that maintains the tracks.
+Whanganui Mountain Bike Club — Hylton’s Pit: detailed trail descriptions, maps, and current conditions from the maintaining club.

 Frequently Asked Questions